 Our School Day:

-Our Reception Class doors open at 8.45am and parents can come into the classroom with them.
+Our Reception Class doors open at 8.45am and parents are invited to come into the classroom with them.
 This helps the children to settle.

 For the rest of the year groups, the school day starts at 8.55am and finishes at 3.15pm.
 The doors will open at 8.50am and all children are to make their way to their classroom.
 Registration is taken at 9.00am.

 Children have a morning break from 10.30am – 10.45am.